Toidi357/RidePool/README.md

  `python app.py`

+ ## Playing around / testing

+ Please follow along to [this demo video](https://drive.google.com/file/d/11wAhnkslSvtbh3b5Xt075JrLjpx4Moht/view?usp=drive_link)

+ There should already be some sample data and users to play around with.
+You can log in with username "u1", password "p1", to get started.

  ### This is the end of instructions to run the app.
 Below are more troubleshooting tips and info for developers.

  ## Other solutions if Expo doesn't load (Expo can be finicky, it's not our fault.)